syahidanAS/syahidanAS/README.md

 ### Hi there 👋 I'm Syahidan Arrizaldy Sidik,

-A software engineer from Indonesia
+A front end engineer from Indonesia